Frequently Asked Questions

 There are no refunds or exchanges once tickets are processed.

-Purchasing Tickets: Tickets can be purchased 24 hours a day using a credit card via the website here.
+Purchasing Tickets: Tickets can be purchased 24 hours a day using a credit card via the website here (coming soon).
 Tickets will be on sale in Term Two, 2018.
 Tickets can also be purchased closer to the date by completing the downloadable booking form, submit online or post to PO Box 5025, Maroochydore QLD 4558.Or telephone the Voices on the Coast booking office on 07 5477 3437

 Reservations: Tickets can be reserved up to 14 days without payment.
 Full payment must be made before tickets will be issued.
 If tickets are not paid within 14 days of the booking they will be released.
 Booking forms should be posted to the Voices on the Coast office if you wish to reserve tickets or contact the Voices on the Coast office via telephone or email.

 Photography Permission: A photographer will be in attendance at the festival, the purchase of a ticket implies permission to use the photos for archival and marketing purposes